akuity/kargo/docs/docs/30-how-to-guides/15-working-with-freight.md

 :::

 :::note
-Some, but not all, Kargo CLI commands will accept `Freight` aliases as an alternative to `Freights` IDs.
+Kargo CLI commands will accept `Freight` aliases as an alternative to a `Freight` name.
+Refer to the help text for the `kargo` command for more information.

-Eventually, all Kargo CLI commands will accept aliases as an alternative.
 :::

 ### Updating Aliases